stanichor/stanichor.github.io/_posts/2025-10-08-factor-scores.md

 When researchers design a scale (a set of questions intended to measure some latent trait, such as anxiety, political ideology, or social trust), the simplest way to score the scale is to add up the answers[^1] (or take their average).
 This is the standard approach in psychology and most social sciences.
 Yet, it rests on a very strong assumption: that every item measures the trait equally well[^2].

 In reality, items vary considerably in how closely they track the underlying trait.
-Some questions capture the signal clearly, while others capture mostly noise.
+Some questions capture the signal clearly, while others mostly capture noise.
 Consequently, when all items are treated equally, the measurement of the latent trait is degraded.

 We can improve the measurement of latent traits using factor analysis.
 It assumes that each individual has some unobserved level of one or more latent traits that we want to measure.
-Responses to each question or item are influenced by at least one of the traits to a certain degree, quantified by its *loading*: the correlation between the latent trait and responses to the item.
+Responses to each question or item are influenced by at least one of the traits to a certain degree, quantified by its *loading*, which is the correlation between the latent trait and item's response.
 We also assume that once we've accounted for the latent traits, the remaining variance in each item is just noise[^3].

-Because items differ in their loadings, factor analysis estimates how strongly each item loads on a trait, and uses those estimates to estimate factor scores (levels of the latent traits).
+Because items differ in their loadings, factor analysis estimates how strongly each item loads on a trait, and uses those estimates to estimate the factor scores.
 If one item tracks the trait closely and another only faintly, the model will reflect that.
 This does two things: it produces a score that better represents the underlying trait, and it reveals whether our scale is coherent.
-If, for example, an item has a loading of less than 0.3, then it's poor indicator of the trait, and should probably be eliminated.
+If, for example, an item has a loading of less than 0.3, then it's a poor indicator of the trait, and should probably be eliminated.
 (Conveniently, even if we *don't* remove it, its influence on the factor score will be small.)

 This is a simple model, and can be extended.
 You can use factor analysis to test the assumption that the scale measures *only* one latent trait, or the assumption that the items are only related through the latent trait.
 You can even have hierarchical factors or incorporate item response theory, along with other advanced techniques.
 But even our simple model is an improvement over sum scoring.